Phase I trial evaluating the safety of PKal inhibitor THR-149 for treating DME fully enrolled

 Clinical study evaluating THR-149 (a PKal inhibitor) for treatment of diabetic macular edema (DME)

-The THR-149-001 open-label, multicenter, dose escalation phase I clinical study (THR-149-001) will primarily assess the safety of a single intravitreal injection of escalating dose levels of THR-149 in patients with DME.
-Approximately 18 patients will be enrolled.
+The THR-149-001 open-label, multicenter, dose escalation phase I clinical study (THR-149-001) assesses the safety of a single intravitreal injection of escalating dose levels of THR-149 in patients with DME.
+A total of 15 patient have been recruited.

 Preclinical studies on bicyclic peptide inhibitors of PKal, such as THR-149, including those published in The Journal of Medicinal Chemistry in March, have demonstrated nanomolar to picomolar potencies, and stability in biological matrices and reported prolonged retention in the eye together with in vivo efficacy in diabetic models of retinal vascular permeability.
 These outcomes support THR-149’s development as a possible treatment for DME and DR via a VEGF-independent mechanism of action.